-The AIEF offers a range of grades that recognise different levels of business management experience, business counselling experience, accredited training courses completed, continuing professional development and supporting skills, whilst requiring uniformly high standards of excellence in the performance of all relevant activities.
+The AIBEF offers a range of grades that recognise different levels of business management experience, business counselling experience, accredited training courses completed, continuing professional development and supporting skills, whilst requiring uniformly high standards of excellence in the performance of all relevant activities.
 Applicants can join as a Member or Associate Grade and then apply for upgrading after gaining relevant experience and training.

 All applicants must satisfy the Institute as to their: